cantinilab/HuMMuS/README.md

 - We recommend installing the `hummuspy` Python library in a clean conda or virtual environment.
 - We use the [`dask`](https://www.dask.org/) library for parallelisation of some tasks in the Python side of HuMMus.
 In case you encounter some issues with parallelisation, try the following:
     - If you are running HuMMus through an HPC schedule manager(like SLURM), try assigning a specific amount of RAM to each core (for example, 10GB per core) rather than a global pool of memory, while reducing the total number of cores
     - Try reducing the size of the networks, i.e. by retaining only the top % of edges in the GRN or the peak-peak network.
-    - We are currently testing [this branch](https://github.com/cantinilab/HuMMuS/tree/dask_update#) for solving memory issues with Hummus.
-You can install this branch in a clean environment and run HuMMus using that version.
+    - We are currently testing [this branch](https://github.com/cantinilab/HuMMuS/tree/dask_update#) to improve memory management with Hummus.
+You can install this branch in a clean environment and run HuMMus using that version through reticulate.
 To do so, you can execute the following:
         - `pip install git+https://github.com/cantinilab/HuMMuS.git@17136df93101d84910dfa9297232132990ff965b#subdirectory=hummuspy` (**NOTE** here it is not necessary to specify the memory per core, just let the HPC scheduler allocate it)

 ## Cite us